-- 5. Connect the 9-pin connector of the adapter cable to one of the COM ports of your IBM compatible personal computer. - You can use either COM1 or COM2 on your personal computer. - Make a note of which COM port you use.
+- 1. Locate the appropriate serial cable.
+Some servers ship with the serial cable to connect to the PC-compatible computer.
+Otherwise contact your Silicon Graphics sales representative, or locate a serial cable with the correct connectors for the server's serial port 1 and the PC's COM1 or COM2 port. - 2.
+Attach the PC's COM1 or COM2 port to port 1 of the Silicon Graphics server. - You can use either COM1 or COM2 on your personal computer. - Make a note of which COM port you use.
 You will need this information later when you configure the terminal emulator on the personal computer in Chapter 3, "Setting Up the Terminal Emulator and Starting WebFORCE Internet Gateway."

-You are now ready to configure your personal computer as a serial console for the Challenge S server.
+You are now ready to configure your personal computer as a serial console for the server.
 Turn to Chapter 3, "Setting Up the Terminal Emulator and Starting WebFORCE Internet Gateway."

-Connecting a Macintosh Computer As the Serial Console
+Connecting a Macintosh Computer as the Serial Console